giomalv/PyDie/readme.md

 Feature to allow you to roll the die multiple times in one click.
 All rolls are logged to the roll history pane at the bottom of the Window

 * __Coin Flip__\
-Support for coin-flipping using heads/tails notation (Essentially a 2-sided die)
+Support for coin-flipping using heads/tails notation